FAQ: Frequently Asked Questions

 This year GPR Camp 4 is being held on June 16th, 17th, 18th, and 19th.

 This year GPR Camp is taking place in the Marin Headlands just north of the San Francisco Golden Gate Bridge.

 We highly recommend wearing full gear including a full face helmet, gauntleted gloves, armored jacket and pants, or a full suit, a back protector, and boots.
 The law however only requires you to wear a helmet on the roads in California.
 But seriously, get some good gear, and wear it.

 At this point you can transfer the registration to another person (please notify us of names).
 Since registration is limited we should be abel to find a replacement for you.

-Food is not provided, but campers are encouraged to share and participate in the pot-luck meals.
+Food is not provided, but campers are encouraged to share, and participate in the pot-luck meals.
+Several of the attendees are vegetarian.

 Yes we are camping in a group site for tents.
-The access road might be a little too tricky for large vehicles.
+The access road might be a little too tricky for large vehicles, nor is the site setup for vehicle camping.

-While we will be close to civilization, and some rides may include a lunch stop in general you’ll want to bring food.
+We will be close to civilization, and some rides may include a lunch stop—however, in general you’ll want to bring food.
 We will be having diner together, and people are welcome to share potluck style.
+The campsite does provide a grill, and a fire pit.
+You are encouraged to bring cooking supplies, and firewood.

 GPR Camp does NOT offer any medical insurance.
 It is your individual responsibility to ensure that you are adequately prepared for any medical costs associated with riding during GPR Camp.
 Please have good health insurance as even a minor slip up can send you to a medical facility.
 These little side trips can be really expensive, so be prepared!